jzuhone/pyxsim/doc/source/photon_lists/generation.rst

   sky, or the observer is "internal" and a spherical projection is assumed.
   Default is "external".
 For more details on the "internal" observing mode see :ref:`allsky`.
+* ``fields_to_keep`` (optional): A list of fields to add to the HDF5 photon list in addition to the cell or particle positions, velocities, and sizes.
+  Default: None

 As an example, we'll assume we have created a ``source_model`` representing the thermal emission from the plasma (see :ref:`source-models` for more details on